chris17453/ttygif/README.md

 ## The benchmark for speed

 - A medium density 60 second screen recording can be rendered to gif in less than 5-8 seconds,
-- tested on a 2012'ish 4 ghz 8 core amd running 1866 memory with ssd's and Fedora 29
+- tested on a 2021'ish 3.8 ghz 24 core Ryzen on Fedora 34

 ## ttygif-assets